Canada's Got Talent: Judges and hosts

-Season overview
+Series overview

 Season 1 (2012)

 The first season of Canada's Got Talent aired on Citytv across Canada (and on other TV stations across the country, where there is no Citytv station), starting on March 4, 2012.

 Preliminary auditions for the first season of Canada's Got Talent took place during fall 2011, and continued into January 2012.
 Auditions for the show took place in Winnipeg, Calgary, Vancouver, Montreal, Toronto and Halifax.

 Acts chosen to perform in front of the host, judges and a live audience were invited back, starting in Calgary on October 18 and 19.
 The production tour then went to each of the original cities in October, November, December 2011 and January 2012.
 Those chosen by the panel of judges went to Toronto for the next rounds, and completed with audience voting, in April and May 2012.

 Sagkeeng's Finest received the most votes from Canada, winning the first season of Canada's Got Talent.